 Inland Rail

-Two of the thirteen sections of Inland Rail are proposed for the Scenic Rim Local Government Area as part of the freight rail network connecting Melbourne and Brisbane via regional Victoria, New South Wales and Queensland.
+Two of the thirteen sections of Inland Rail were previously proposed for the Scenic Rim Local Government Area as part of the freight rail network connecting Melbourne and Brisbane via regional Victoria, New South Wales and Queensland.

-Projects of the rail line proposed for the Scenic Rim are:
+Projects of the rail line previously proposed for the Scenic Rim are:

 Kagaru to Acacia Ridge and Bromelton